mariodavid/mariodavid.github.io/_drafts/jax-docker-article.md

 Then the actual application war files are copied into the container.

-The *ENV* instruction will create operating system environment variables that tomcat will uses as configuration options.
+The *ENV* instruction will create operating system environment variables that tomcat will uses as configuration

-<div style="color:red">Weitermachen...</div>

 ### Build the described image and start the first container

-In the example app, there is the subfolder [docker-image](https://github.com/mariodavid/cuba-ordermanagement/tree/master/docker-image) that contains the Dockerfile as well as the files that are beeing added.
-If you want to try it out by yourself follow these steps:
+In the application structure the sub directory [docker-image](https://github.com/mariodavid/cuba-ordermanagement/tree/master/docker-image)  contains the Dockerfile as well as the files that are beeing added.
+To build the Docker image from the Dockerfile, the following steps have to be executed:

 {% highlight bash %}